·

 The EU has set a new climate target for 2040

-👉 The investments will provide the necessary funding for climate projects and the development of high-quality technologies.
-This will stimulate innovation and accelerate the transition to a carbon-neutral economy.
+The investments that companies and countries make in carbon credits provide the necessary financing for climate projects and the development of high-quality technologies.
+This stimulates innovation and accelerates the transition to a carbon-neutral economy.

 Share this article